-The new points-based system will apply to all EU and non-EU workers alike (excluding citizens of the Republic of Ireland who still have freedom of movement).
+The new points-based system will apply to all EU (who are not resident in the UK before 31 December 2020) and non-EU workers alike (excluding citizens of the Republic of Ireland who still have freedom of movement).

 This means that any companies who are used to recruiting EU citizens without having to worry about running the gauntlet of the Home Office will now be in scope.
 If your talent pool extends beyond the UK’s borders, you will need to apply for a sponsor licence if you don’t already have one, ready to sponsor any workers from outside of the UK and Republic of Ireland, including those from the EU.